Mohammed2023-224/Magento/Readme.md

 ## What can be enhanced

 - Running of parallel tests can be enhanced as running only one test won't run for all browsers
 - The wait strategy can be enhanced
+- Setup file configuration logic can be adjusted
+- Using JSON instead of Excel
+- Handle more browsrs